 Hannah Wilkerson and Anthony Downing Steal the Show for Lady Bears, Bears

-A highly-regarded tactician, recruiter and motivator, Jermaine Henderson is in his second season on the Missouri State staff after joining Paul Lusk's coaching team on April 20, 2012.
+A highly-regarded tactician, recruiter and motivator, Jermaine Henderson is in his third season on the Missouri State staff after joining Paul Lusk's coaching team on April 20, 2012.

 After a four-year stint as a player, he worked as a volunteer assistant for coach Charlie Coles in 1997-98 and then moved into a full-time assistant role the following summer.
 He was promoted from assistant coach to associate head coach in June 2005 and was an intricate part of the program's daily operations, including scouting, administration, budgeting, development, mentoring, academic coordinating and recruiting.